JustParry/Dubious-Dragons/README.md

 - Lore, mythos, and kingdom data
 - Scripts governing allegiance mechanics and narrative locks

+This is a concept-built game meant to serve as a template for a graphics game.
 More technical documentation will follow as development progresses.

 ## License